cap-tee/cheri-docs/morello/BareMetalOnMorello/TFAbaremetalPayload/TFAloop.md

 Create a linker script.
 The format of the linker script in Development Studio is slightly different to the 'loop' linker script on the command line.
 Include the stack.

+Also ensure the boot text is the first thing that runs on entry to EL2 by including it first.

 ```
 OUTPUT_FORMAT("elf64-littleaarch64")
 OUTPUT_ARCH("aarch64")